Obstructive sleep apnea

 - Failure and recurrence of apnea.
 In such cases, CPAP is often less effective afterward.

 In general, only a small percentage of patients experience serious complications.
-Many of these complications can be avoided with proper technique and experienced surgeon.
+Many of these complications can be avoided with proper technique and an experienced surgeon.
 A patient's health status, including presence of obesity and other health conditions, may also affect outcomes.

 Laser-Assisted Uvulopalatoplasty (LAUP)